f13rce/ConnectivityASCIIWorldmap/README.md

                         Refresh rate of the worldmap.
 The value is X times per second.
 Default = 10
   -s SPEED, --speed SPEED
-                        Speed of the packets traveling over this worldmap.
+                        Speed in percentage per refresh of the packets traveling over this worldmap.
 The refresh rate alters this as well.
 Default = 3
 ```

 Make sure you have enough permissions to access the (default) network interface.